Matthew Paris, Chronica maiora

 Creation down to the end of the year 1188; Corpus 16 (known as B)

 has the text from 1189 to 1253; and the third volume, Royal 14.C.VII (known as R), has the remainder

 of the work (1254–9) (fols.
 157r–231r) together with various prefatory items (fols.
 1v–8r) and the entire text of Matthew’s Historia

-is written in Matthew’s own hand.
+Anglorum (fols.
+8v–156v).
 The three books were used as the key witnesses

 for H. R. Luard’s Rolls Series edition.